Faster Algorithms for Semi-Matching Problems: Weighted semi-matching

 The reduced cost is computed from the {\em potentials} on the vertices, which can be found as in Algorithm~\ref{algo:EKT}.\footnote{Note that we set the potentials in an unusual way: We keep potentials of the unmatched vertices in $\hat V$ to $0$.
 The reason is roughly that we can speed up the process of finding the distances of all vertices but vertices in $\hat V_M$.
 Notice that this type of potentials is valid too (i.e., $\tilde w$ is non-negative) since for any edge $uv$ such that $v\in \hat V_M$ is unmatched, $\tilde{w}_{uv}=w_{uv}+p(u)-p(v)=w_{uv}+p(u)\geq 0$.}

-Applying EKT algorithm directly leads to an $O(n(n'\log n' + m'))$ where $n=|U|$, $n'=|U\cup V|$ and $m'$ is the number of edges in $\hat G$.
-Since $n'=|\hat V|=\Theta(m)$ and $m'=\Theta(n^2)$, the running time is $O(nm\log n+n^3)$.
+Applying EKT algorithm directly leads to an $O(n(n'\log n' + m'))$-time algorithm where $n=|U|$, $n'=|U\cup\hat{V}|$ and $m'=|\hat{E}|$ are the number of vertices and edges in $\hat G$.
+Since $|\hat V|=\Theta(m)$ and $m'=O(nm)$, the running time is $O(nm\log n+n^2m)$.
 (We note that this could be brought down to $O(n^3)$ by applying the result of Kao, Lam, Sung and Ting~\cite{KLST01} to reduce the number of participating edges.
 See Appendix~\ref{sec:bimatching-algo}.)
 The bottleneck here is the Dijkstra's algorithm which needs $O(n'\log n'+m')$ time.
 We now review this algorithm and pinpoint the part that will be sped up.

-\paragraph{Dijkstra's algorithm:} Recall that the Dijkstra's algorithm starts from a source vertex and keeps adding to its shortest path tree a vertex with minimum tentative distance.
+\paragraph{Dijkstra's algorithm} Recall that the Dijkstra's algorithm starts from a source vertex and keeps adding to its shortest path tree a vertex with minimum tentative distance.
 When a new vertex $v$ is added, the algorithm updates the tentative distance of all vertices outside the tree by relaxing {\em all} edges incident to $v$.
 On an $n'$-vertex $m'$-edge graph, it takes $O(\log n')$ time (using priority queue) to find a new vertex to add to the tree and hence $O(n'\log n')$ in total.
 Further, relaxing all edges takes $O(m')$ time in total.
-Recall that in our case, $m'=\Theta(n^2)$ which is too large. {\em Thus, we wish to reduce the number of edge relaxations to improve the overall running time.}
+Recall that in our case, $m'=O(nm)$ which is too large. {\em Thus, we wish to reduce the number of edge relaxations to improve the overall running time.}

-\paragraph{Our approach:} We reduce the number of edge relaxation as follows.
+\paragraph{Our approach} We reduce the number of edge relaxation as follows.
 Suppose that a vertex $u\in U$ is added to the shortest path tree.
 For every $v\in V$, a neighbor of $u$ in $G$, we relax all edges $uv^1$, $uv^2$, $\ldots$, $uv^i$ in $\hat G$ {\em at the same time}.
-In other words, instead of relaxing $\Theta(nm)$ edges in $\hat G$ separately, we group the edges to $m$ groups (according to the edges in $G$) and relax all edges in each group together.
+In other words, instead of relaxing $O(nm)$ edges in $\hat G$ separately, we group the edges to $m$ groups (according to the edges in $G$) and relax all edges in each group together.
 We develop a relaxation method that takes $O(\log n)$ time per group.
 In particular, we design a data structure $H_v$, for each vertex $v\in V$, that supports the following operations.

 \squishlist \item {\sc Relax}($uv$, $H_v$): This operation works as if it relaxes edges $uv^1$, $uv^2$, $\ldots$ \item {\sc AccessMin}($H_v$): This operation returns a vertex $v^i$ (exploded from $v$) with minimum tentative distance among vertices that are not deleted (by the next operation). \item {\sc DeleteMin}($H_v$): This operation finds $v^i$ from {\sc AccessMin} and then returns and deletes $v^i.$ \squishend